-The thermometer plays an important role in not only telling what temperature your child or baby has, it also lets you know how serious their condition is or if they’re even sick to begin with.
+The check fever with thermometer plays an important role in not only telling what temperature your child or baby has, it also lets you know how serious their condition is or if they’re even sick to begin with.
 However, what you may not have thought of is that there are a variety of thermometers out there and not just any kind should be used on your baby or child.
 Regardless of how old your child or children are, it is important to know which types of thermometers should be used with certain age groups.

 Just as there are various types of thermometers, there are various areas where you can take your child’s temperature: the armpit, mouth, ear, and rectum are the main areas.
 Each type of thermometer is meant for one or more of these areas.